Equal pay and the gender pay gap

 - Work of Equal Value – equal work in terms of the demands made on both the claimant and comparator by reference to factors such as effort, skill and decision-making.

 In the case of a female complainant, she would need identify a male comparator who is, or who she suspects is, being paid more for doing like work, work rated as equivalent or work of equal value (or in the case of a man, a female comparator).

 Michelle Stanistreet and Samira after the judgment

 Resounding NUJ victory in landmark equal pay case: The NUJ (10 January 2020) welcomed the finding of the London Central Employment Tribunal, which determined that the presenting work of Samira Ahmed on BBC’s Newswatch programme was equal to that of Jeremy Vine on Points of View.
 Michelle Stanistreet, NUJ general secretary, called the judgement a resounding victory for Samira and everyone seeking equal pay at work.
 "It was an incredibly brave decision on Samira’s part to take forward this case.
 No-one wants to battle their employer in a public tribunal hearing, but the BBC’s failure to meaningfully negotiate made legal proceedings inevitable," she said.

 The latest TUC Equality Audit provides some great examples of union campaigns and collective bargaining which have led to the gender pay gap being narrowed.

-The NUJ will be writing to some media employers to ask them for an explanation of their gender pay figures and what they intend to do.
-But it is an ideal time for the chapel to call for a meeting with their employers to discuss the gap and make it a recruitment issue.
+The NUJ will write to some media employers to ask them for an explanation of their gender pay figures and what they intend to do, but it is an ideal time for any chapel to call for a meeting with its employer to discuss the gap and make it a recruitment issue.